Content

 Any action that diminishes open and free competition seriously undermines the integrity of the procurement process and may subject any School Food Authority/ Sponsoring Organization to bid protests.
 School Food Authorities/Sponsoring Organizations are responsible for properly responding to protests and concerns raised by potential contractors.
 Pursuant to 2 CFR 200, School Food Authorities/Sponsoring Organizations must have protest procedures in place to handle and resolve disputes relating to their procurements and must in all instances disclose information regarding a protest to the Illinois State Board of Education Nutrition Department.

-Buy American
+Buy American (School Nutrition Programs Only)

-• Include a Buy American clause in all food product procurement documents (product specifications, bid solicitations, purchase orders, etc.);
+• Include a Buy American clause in all food product procurement documents (product specifications, bid solicitations, purchase orders, etc.).

-• Monitor contractor performance;
+• Monitor contractor performance.

-• Require suppliers to certify the origin of the product;
+• Require suppliers to certify the origin of the product.

 • Ask the supplier for specific information about the percentage of U.S. content in the food product.